embedthis/ioto-doc/docs/dev/fiber.md

 ## Fiber Coroutines

-A compelling (emerging) alternative, is **Fiber coroutines**.
+A compelling alternative, is to use **Fiber coroutines**.
 A fiber coroutine is code that runs with its own stack and cooperatively yields to other fibers when it needs to wait.

 You can think of a fiber as a thread, but only one fiber runs at a time so there is no need for thread locking or synchronizing.
 For Go programmers, fibers are like Go routines.
 For JavaScript developers, fibers are similar to async/await.